-In order to practise as a dentist, an approved degree in dentistry (BDS or BChD) is essential.
+It's essential to have an approved degree in dentistry (BDS or BChD) to practise as a dentist.

 Entry to the course usually requires high grades at A-level/Highers in chemistry, biology and physics or mathematics.

 The course combines academic education with theoretical and practical training in all aspects of dental practice.
 Courses including a pre-dental/foundation year exist for candidates without science-based A-levels or equivalents.
 This course normally lasts for 30 weeks and immediately precedes entry to the undergraduate degree course.